What are Orange Hairs on Cannabis Plant?

 Cannabis Vaginas

 Well, first things first.
-Those orange, red or brown hairs on the cannabis plant are called pistils or stigmas.
-But they’re also quite known for their nickname “cannabis vaginas.”
+Those orange, red, or brown hairs on the cannabis plant are called pistils or stigmas.
+But they’re also quite famously nicknamed “cannabis vaginas.”

 Are They Important for Us?